In this guide I’ll be taking apart an Acer Aspire 5517 laptop.

 In order to disconnect the hard drive from the motherboard, slide it to the shown direction.

-After that lift up and remove the hard drive from the laptop.
+After that lift up and remove the hard drive.

-If you are replacing the hard drive, you’ll have to transfer the mounting caddy to the new drive.
+If you are replacing the hard drive, you’ll have to transfer the mounting caddy to the new one.

-Simply remove four screws securing the caddy (two screws on each side) and transfer the caddy to the new hard drive.
+Simply remove four screws securing the caddy (two screws on each side) and transfer the caddy to the new HDD.

-Any large capacity 2.5″ SATA hard drive should work fine in this laptop.
+Any large capacity 2.5″ SATA HDD should work fine in this laptop.

 Both memory modules accessible though the cover on the bottom.